-The architecture of the building which is meant to gather the students, teach them and make them learn, has to be innovative, secure and welcoming.
-The construction of the Oxford Calicut School was done by keeping in mind the providence of unlimited security to the building.
+The architecture of the building, which is meant to gather the students, teach them, and make them learn, has to be innovative, secure and welcoming.
+The construction of the Oxford School at Calicut was done by keeping in mind the providence of unlimited security to the building.
 The design of the school projects the characteristic of a learning institute which is welcoming, safe and progressive.
-It is most important to give the students a safe environment with good facilities , where they study freely.
+It is most important to give the students a safe environment with good facilities, where they study freely.
 The design features a lot of experimental space inside the school.
 The sole concept of building of our school and its progression is indeed building a micro-society.
-This relatively smaller society hold a direct and depending relationship with the societies which are yet to come.
+This relatively smaller society holds a direct and depending relationship with the societies which are yet to come.

-The main purpose of the Oxford School Calicut is to bring the students of several different grades or age groups and the teachers of the entire school together on a single and shared platform.
+The main purpose of the Oxford School, Calicut is to bring the students of several different grades or age groups and the teachers of the entire school together on a single and shared platform.
 The school building is set to treat every individual as a separate person.
-This way, the individuality and uniqueness of the person remains within them and is not destroyed by the set rules.
-The students are, however, divided into different groups like Kindergarten, Primary School, High School and Secondary School.
-These groups are treated like whole communities by on a smaller level.
-These groups are also divided into different academic units.
+This way, the individuality and uniqueness of the person remains within him or her and is not destroyed by the set rules.
+The students are, however, divided into different groups like Kindergarten, Primary School, High School, and Secondary School.
+These groups are treated like whole communities, though divided into different academic units.

 The school building is a low rise and has two stories, which is distributed over 9 blocks which are connected internally.
 It holds 48 classrooms and tremendous amphitheaters.
 These amphitheaters are the large spaces which are set for extra-curricular activities, but these can be really helpful when making these students learn things.
 The students can learn in a very engaging, interactive and creative manner from here.
 All the amphitheaters are on different levels, but they are internally connected to each other via steps.